awsdocs/aws-cdk-guide/v2/configure-access.md

 ### Create an AWS account and administrative user<a name="configure-access-prerequisites-account"></a>

-Before you determine your method of establishing programmatic access, you or your organization must have an AWS account and administrative user\.
+Before you determine your method of authenticating with security credentials, you or your organization must have an AWS account and administrative user\.
 To learn more, see [Getting set up with IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-set-up.html) in the *IAM User Guide*\.

 You can manage IAM using different methods, such as through the AWS console, the AWS Command Line Interface \(AWS CLI\), or through application interfaces \(APIs\) in the associated SDKs\.
-When using IAM with the CDK CLI, you will primarily use the AWS CLI to configure and manage programmatic access\.
+When using IAM with the CDK CLI, you will primarily use the AWS CLI to configure and manage security credentials\.
 To learn more, see [AWS Command Line Interface \(CLI\) and Software Development Kits \(SDKs\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/management_methods.html#management-method-cli-sdk) in the *IAM User Guide*\.

 ### Determine your method of creating and managing users<a name="configure-access-prerequisites-method"></a>